codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/github-container-registry.md

 **Important** Make sure that the URL is correct, otherwise, you will receive login errors later on.
 The github-account is your GitHub username.

-### Tag and push your Docker image
+## Tag and push your Docker image

 After you are logged in, you can now tag and push your Docker image to the GitHub Container Registry.
 We will show you two ways to do so.
-The first one is the manual set-up, the second one uses Codefresh to automate the process.
+The first one is the manual set-up with the Docker CLI, the second one uses Codefresh to automate the process.

 Use the following command to tag your Docker image